Logging and monitoring¶

 Observability suite¶

-When the Loki, Grafana, and Monitor roles are all enabled, a fairly complete stack for observing the cluster is
+When the Loki, and Monitor roles are enabled, a fairly complete stack for observing the cluster is

 available.
 Details on how to enable the roles can be read in their appropriate sections above.